-We’ve partnered with St. Louis Public Schools and other area high schools to offer a range of dual enrollment programs for high school students.
+We’ve partnered with area high schools to offer a range of dual enrollment programs for high school students.
 Through these programs, you can begin attending classes at Ranken for college credit during your senior year.

 The best part?
 If you qualify for dual enrollment, you won’t have any out-of-pocket expenses during the first semester.
 And if you complete a semester of the program during high school, you’ll be able to finish an associate degree at Ranken in as little as three additional semesters.
 That means you could be giving yourself a 25 percent discount on your associate degree, just by starting early!

 Participating in our dual enrollment programs for high school students can also help you get into the workforce faster.
 Do you know you want a job working with your hands?
 Working with cutting-edge technology?
 Or just a rewarding job with a great salary and benefits?
-Career and technical education (CTE) can help you land that job.
+Dual Enrollment at Ranken can help you land that job.

-Your CTE high school credits can help you get your associates degree faster, so you can start working at your first job while your friends from high school are still taking out student loans.
+Your Dual Enrollment high school credits can help you get your associates degree faster, so you can start working at your first job while your friends from high school are still taking out student loans.

 Does my high school offer dual enrollment programs for high school students?